 Facility location is a critical decision area and cannot depend on a single criterion.
 Essential criteria for selecting the location of a site are as follows: –

-Effective location decision helps in achieving a competitive advantage in the markets.
-As Industries can control costs and offer products at reasonable prices to the consumers.
+- Competition: Effective location decision helps in achieving a competitive advantage in the markets.
+As industries can control costs and offer products at reasonable prices to consumers.

 Factors Affecting Location Decision